rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 encryption with the entry's public `RSA` key.
 The re-wrapped `Identity` is then saved as the wrapped key for the new entry and the newly added auth server will be able to decrypt sessions.

+Each time there is a change to the active keys, the set of public keys will also be assigned to `session_recording_config.status.encryption_keys` to be used by nodes throughout the cluster.

 When using KMS keystores, auth servers may share access to the same key.
 In that case, they will also share the same wrapped key which can be identified by